soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 ## Evaluation:

-We release well-trained model parameters of adversaril policies and retrained victims in folder `our agent`.
+We release well-trained model parameters of adversarial policies and retrained victims in folder `our agent`.
 Readers can play the adversarial agent with a regular victim agent:
 ```
 python test_masked_victim.py --env <env_id> --opp_path <path-of-the-opponent-agent> --norm_path <path-of-the-opponent-observation-normalization> --vic_path <path-of-the-victim-agent> --vic_mask False --is_rnd True
 ```